sriram-2502/Deep_Koopman_AutoEncoder/README.md

 mkdir <new_name_for_dataset_dir>
 cp Custom_Koopman_AE_Doggo.ipynb load_model.ipynb <new_name_for_dataset_dir>/
 ```
+Remarks
+- Knowledge of the local linear eigenvalues can be exploited and impose a soft constraint on the learned basis function.
+- Its easy to see how this framework makes it possible to impose combinations of constraints through the loss function.
+- The tanh activation function is an example of an analytical function which satisfies the necessary gradient constraints at the origin.
+- Future work will extend this architecture to approximate the principle eigenfunction coordinate transformation as the encoder network.

 # Stanford Doggo Workflow
 Stanford doggo consist of running mulch, rigid ground, and pebbles experiment.
 (Note, I believe this data has already been preprocessed as it looks too smooth to note be preprocessed, but Dakota has stated that it should not be preprocessed).
 Currently Doggo/ directory may contain corrupted .ipynb files.
 Instead copy directory of one of the Doggo experiments in the /Results directory and start training dataset.
 Currently, for Doggo, dataset is compiled into a csv file...
 One csv file should contain multiple trajectories of the experiment.
 Preprocessing data should have multiple trajectories with the same length...
 # Champ